grafana/loki/docs/sources/configuration/_index.md

   # CLI flag: -index-gateway.ring.instance-enable-ipv6
   [instance_enable_ipv6: <boolean> | default = false]

   # How many index gateway instances are assigned to each tenant.
+Deprecated:
+  # Use -index-gateway.shard-size instead.
+The shard size is also a per-tenant
+  # setting.
   # CLI flag: -replication-factor
   [replication_factor: <int> | default = 3]
 ```